GeekyAnts/native-base-docs/docs/components/card/Card.md

                 <td> - </td>
                 <td>
                     Defines section for body of card.<br />
-                    The child components are rendered with proper spacing and alignment.
+                    The child components are rendered without any spacing or padding.
                 </td>
             </tr>
             <tr>